 Gallery opened Nov 2005

 There have been very few attempts to drive locomotives by means of propellors.
 One advantage is that forward thrust does not depend on adhesion between wheels and rails.
 A corresponding disadvantage is that a propellor does not give a positive drive; it is working in a fluid medium so there is an inevitable loss of efficiency.
-The significance of this loss is something I have not worked out yet.
+Propellors are inefficient when working away from their design airspeed, leading to very slow acceleration from rest.
+This is also true of other propellor driven means of transport such as propellor-driven cars and propellor-driven motorcycles.

 THE GERMAN DRINGOS PROP-LOCOMOTIVE: 1919